ArunaMahaGamage/Android_Architecture_Components_Bind_layout_views/README.md

           }
       }

-This repo have clear exampple relate to lifecycle owner base on Google Documation.
+This repo have clear example relate to lifecycle owner base on Google Documation.